rsthopaz/Smart-contract_for_Certificate/README.md

+# Soon i will be update about this readme & how to use
 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.